mading0817/ue5_blueprint_parser/readme.md

 ### 5. Common Utilities & Shared Components (`parser/common/`)

 - **Module**: `parser/common/` (new directory)
-- **Responsibility**: This new directory will house high-cohesion, stateless utility functions and shared components that are used across different parsing stages or domains (e.g., text parsing helpers, graph manipulation utilities).
+- **Responsibility**: This directory houses high-cohesion, stateless utility functions and shared components used across different parsing stages or domains.
+Key sub-modules include `graph_utils.py` for common graph traversal and node/pin interaction logic, and `builder_utils.py` for AST node construction helpers.
 This promotes better code organization and reusability, moving away from a monolithic `utils.py`.

+## Current Refactoring & Optimization Focus

+Based on the latest analysis, the primary refactoring effort will center on maximizing code reduction and quality within the existing robust architecture.
+Key areas include:

+1.  **Consolidation of Auxiliary Functions**: Many stateless utility functions (e.g., pin finding, property extraction, argument parsing) are currently distributed across `analyzer.py` and `processors.py`.
+These will be systematically identified and moved into `parser/common/graph_utils.py` and potentially `parser/common/builder_utils.py` to centralize common graph and AST-building operations.
+2.  **Elimination of Redundancy**: Address minor code duplications, such as aliased pin name lookups (e.g., "then" vs. "True"), by creating unified helper functions in `parser/common/graph_utils.py`.
+3.  **Code Simplification**: While no significant "dead code" was found due to the dispatcher pattern, functions with complex internal logic (e.g., `_resolve_data_expression` in `analyzer.py`) will be reviewed for opportunities to decompose them into smaller, more manageable private methods within their respective classes, where applicable.

+This surgical approach aims to enhance code clarity, maintainability, and reusability without altering the established pipeline or core functionality.